pulp-platform/axi/doc/axi_lite_mailbox.md

 ## Register Address Mapping

 This table describes the type of register and the respective address mapping.
-The address depends on the parameter `AxiDataWidth` and the respective `base_addr_i[*]` of the port accociated to the index.
+The address depends on the parameter `AxiDataWidth` and the respective `base_addr_i[*]` of the port associated to the index.
 There are two example columns given for the resulting address for a `base_addr_i[*]` of `'0` and `AxiDataWidth` of 32 and 64 bit.
-Each register has one of the acces types `R/W = read and write`, `R = read-only` and `W = write-only`.
+Each register has one of the access types `R/W = read and write`, `R = read-only` and `W = write-only`.
 Writes to read-only and reads from write-only registers are responded by an `axi_pkg::RESP_SLVERR`.

 | Base Address + Offset\*AxiDataWidth/8 | Address for `AxiDataWidth = 32` | Address for `AxiDataWidth = 64` | Register Name                     | Access Type | Default Value | Description                       |
 |:--------------------------------------|:-------------------------------:|:-------------------------------:|:---------------------------------:|:-----------:|:-------------:|:----------------------------------|